RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Put theory into practice

 University is full of theory, but internships let you apply it in the real world.
-That’s why employers love grads with internship experience.
+That’s why employers love graduates with internship experience.

 Make valuable connections

 You'll meet experienced professionals who could become key contacts.
-Plus, there’s plenty of time to make friends and join in on the social side of work!
+These connections could prove fruitful for your future graduate job search, especially for references.
+Plus, there’s plenty of time to make friends with other interns and join in on the social side of work!

 READ INTERNSHIP REVIEWS